M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 When you upgrade the Vault Application Framework you may need to make some small changes due to changes in class namespaces or method signatures.
 {:.note.warning}

+### From Version 2.2 to Version 2.3

+Due to a change in the way in which references are used, upgrading from VAF 2.2 (or older) to VAF 2.3 may cause the application to not be able to find the `Newtonsoft.JSON` DLL.
+New projects created from the VAF 2.3 Visual Studio template are not affected.  **When upgrading an existing project to VAF 2.3, you must**:

+* Click the `Tools` menu in Visual Studio, select `NuGet Package Manager`, and then `Package Manager Console`
+* In the NuGet Package Manager Console, ensure that the "Default Project" is your VAF project.
+* Enter the following command: `Update-Package -id Newtonsoft.JSON -reinstall`.
+This will reinstall the current version of the package to the project.

 ### From Version 2.1 to Version 2.2